Santa Eulàlia

 As a tribute to the Patron Saint of Barcelona, some local museums are open to the general public for free during the festivities.

-Free entrance to the Barcelona City Hall
+Free Entrance to the Barcelona City Hall

 This is a rare exception during this Winter holiday, as usually it is not open to visitors.